araobp/nlan/README.md

 - I want a test bed (at a very low cost, under $100) to run YANG, grpc, docker, etcd, BGP/OSPF, Open vSwitch, OVSDB...
 Raspberry Pi is the best for such a purpose.
 - I need to migrate from Java/Python to Golang for some reasons.

+Note: [I have got that etcd (schema-less, KVS) is not suitable for this project](https://github.com/araobp/nlan/issues/12), so I am going to use [tega](https://github.com/araobp/tega) instead.

 ##NLAN services
 - PTN: Packet Transport Network (Layer 1 and Layer 2)
 - DVR: Distributed Virtual Switch and Distributed Virtual Router (Layer 2 and Layer 3)